cravesoft/dotfiles/README.md

 To be able to uninstall, create a new Gnome Terminal profile, using the menus in Gnome Terminal.

-Then clone the repository and run the installation script:
+Then run the installation script:

     cd utils/gnome-terminal-colors-solarized
     ./install.sh